Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Introduction

-Among other issues, coefficient of variation has difficult interpretation, as mentioned by \citeauthor{Kvalseth2017} \citeyear{Kvalseth2017}, who summarizes that ``{[}the coefficient of variation{]} (V) lacks a simple, intuitive, or meaningful interpretation important for assigning qualitative or commonly understood meaning to values of V. The standard deviation, and hence V, consisting of squaring and summing deviations and taking the square root, `may appear a little artificial' and, when compared to the mean deviation, `the standard deviation is so abstract that its values are more difficult to interpret'.''
+\begin{quote} ``{[}the coefficient of variation{]} (V) lacks a simple, intuitive, or meaningful interpretation important for assigning qualitative or commonly understood meaning to values of V. The standard deviation, and hence V, consisting of squaring and summing deviations and taking the square root, `may appear a little artificial' and, when compared to the mean deviation, `the standard deviation is so abstract that its values are more difficult to interpret'.'' \end{quote}

 This paper is a brief communication to show that these two traditional approaches are flawed.
 Contrary to the general belief, histograms are not reliable for visual judgement of a distribution shape and Pearson's coefficient of variation does not measure relative variability.
-We suggest and justify , respectively, the use of density plots and Eisenhauer's relative dispersion coefficient \cite{Eisenhauer1993}, thus offering a definition of relative variability to distinguish it from the concept of variance.
+We suggest and justify, respectively, the use of density plots and Eisenhauer's relative dispersion coefficient~\cite{Eisenhauer1993}, thus offering a definition of relative variability to distinguish it from the concept of variance.